 Preparing for Your Arrival

-Elon will expand new student move-in times to multiple days from August 14-15, reducing congestion and supporting physical distancing in residence halls.
-Students will be assigned move-in appointment times.
+Elon has expanded new student move-in times to six sessions across August 14-15, reducing congestion and supporting physical distancing in residence halls.
 As much as possible, students should limit the number of family members who help them move-in, preferably being assisted by three to four others.
-We expect to provide more information about assignments for move-in dates and times by July 1.

-Students moving into residence halls should not arrive prior to their appointment time, which will be provided by the Office of Residence Life and New Student and Transition Programs.
+Students moving into residence halls should not arrive prior to their appointment time, which was provided by the Office of Residence Life and New Student Programs in July.

 On arrival to campus, all students, and their guests, must report first to our centralized check-in at the Schar Center.
 Students and families who are fully vaccinated for COVID-19, and are comfortable with removing masks, are not required to wear masks or maintain physical distancing.
 Those who are not vaccinated are still required to wear masks indoors at all times.
 At the central check-in at the Schar Center, new students will receive their New Student Orientation materials and directions to their move-in location.